benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 ---

-> ✨ *Overall, the dashboard moves beyond traditional reporting by blending data visualization, process improvement, and intelligent interactivity — empowering decision-makers to act on real-time insights with confidence.*
+> *Overall, the dashboard moves beyond traditional reporting by blending data visualization, process improvement, and intelligent interactivity — empowering decision-makers to act on real-time insights with confidence.*
 ---

-## 🔚 Closing Summary
+## Closing Summary
 This project demonstrates how structured analytical thinking, guided by the **DMAIC** and **CRISP-DM** frameworks, can transform raw operational data into measurable business improvement.
 Through Power BI’s modeling, automation, and visualization capabilities, complex refueling data was converted into **actionable insights** that reduced costs, improved compliance, and established a sustainable monitoring process.

-The **Fuel Efficiency Optimization Dashboard** stands as a practical example of how data-driven continuous improvement can directly enhance **operational efficiency, accountability, and decision-making** within logistics.
+The **Fuel Efficiency Optimization Dashboard** stands as a practical example of how data-driven continuous improvement can directly enhance **operational efficiency, accountability, and decision-making** .